 Award-Winning, Nationally Known Ice Castles in Lake George

-Ice Castles has been a hit sensation for kids and adults alike in five other states, and now the interactive winter attraction has come to Charles R. Wood Park in Lake George!
-Read up on what to expect with the attraction, how it came to Lake George, and what to know about tickets and everything else before you visit.
+Ice Castles has been a hit sensation for kids and adults alike in several other states, and now the interactive winter attraction has come to Charles R. Wood Park in Lake George!
+Read up on what to expect with the attraction, how it came to Lake George, what to know about tickets, and everything else before you visit.

 What to Expect With This Magical Winter Wonderland Attraction

 Get ready to enter a fun, frozen world of ice slides, ice mazes, frozen thrones, crawl tunnels, fountains, and more!